bootstrapworld/curriculum/lessons/Data-Science/composing-table-operations/langs/en-us/slides.md

 {layout="Investigate"}
 # Composing

 To convert a Circle of Evaluation into code, **we start at the outside and work our way in**.
 After each function we write a pair of parentheses, and then convert each argument inside the Circle.
-The code for this Circle of Evaluation would be

-@show{(code '(pie-chart (filter animals-table is-dog) "fixed")).
+The code for this Circle of Evaluation would be @show{(code '(pie-chart (filter animals-table is-dog) "fixed"))}.

-}

 ---
 {layout="Investigate"}